Senior Iranian cleric challenges nuclear deal with world powers

 "UNTRUSTWORTHY" WARNING

 "They say ...
-Iran’s nuclear programme should be limited and Iran should accept a comprehensive nuclear inspection regime ...
+Iran’s nuclear program should be limited and Iran should accept a comprehensive nuclear inspection regime ...
 These are excessive demands."

 Kermani's criticism underlined concerns expressed in the past two days by some conservative figures within Iran's political establishment and media, and repeated the term Khamenei used to describe some of Tehran's negotiating partners - "untrustworthy".

-Kermani said Iran's nuclear scientists and scholars should now scrutinise the deal and discuss it.
+Kermani said Iran's nuclear scientists and scholars should now scrutinize the deal and discuss it.

 "This is important as I have heard some critics saying the deal has not preserved the Supreme Leader’s red lines," he said.